 I Am Not Unreliable, My Asthma Is

 Sometimes, I feel very unreliable.
-I often do not commit to plans because I am afraid I will have to cancel at the last minute due to an asthma attack or fear of having one.
+I often do not commit to plans because I am afraid I will have to cancel at the last minute due to an asthma attack or the fear of having one.
 Unfortunately, not committing to or canceling plans strains relationships with friends, family, and coworkers.

 When I ask why I was not invited, the answer is always, “Well, I didn’t think you would come," or “You’re always too sick to attend.”
 I get that.